gebitang/gebitang.com/content/post/what/No02-about-android.md

 # need java JDK environment
 # keytool --help
 # keytool -genkey -help
- ~ keytool -genkey -alias gebitang.keystore -keyalg RSA -validity 20000 -keystore ./gebitang.keystore
-Enter keystore password:
+ ~ keytool -genkey -alias gebitang -keyalg RSA -validity 20000 -keystore ./gebitang.keystore Enter keystore password:
 Re-enter new password:
 What is your first and last name?
-  [Unknown]:  JOECHINLEE
+  [Unknown]:  JOECHINLI
 What is the name of your organizational unit?
   [Unknown]:  gebitang
 What is the name of your organization?